openhab/openhab-addons/bundles/org.openhab.io.metrics/README.md

 # Metrics service

-The metrics service provides
+The metrics service provides:

 * an additional REST endpoint to retrieve openHAB core metrics from.
 This can be used as scrape target for pull-based monitoring systems like [Prometheus](https://prometheus.io/).
 * optionally configurable services to export openHAB core metrics to push-based monitoring systems like [InfluxDB](https://www.influxdata.com/).

 ## Precondition